zeroc-ice/ice/android/BuildInstructions.md

     ice_minSdkVersion
     ice_targetSdkVersion

-### Slice to Java Translator
+### Slice to Java Compiler

-To build this project you'll need the Slice to Java translator, which generates Java code from Slice definitions.
-The translator is written in C++.
+To build this project you'll need the Slice to Java compiler, which generates Java code from Slice definitions.
+The compiler is written in C++.
 If you have a suitable C++ development environment, you can build [Ice for C++](../cpp) yourself.
-Otherwise, you can obtain the translator by installing a [binary distribution][1].
+Otherwise, you can obtain the compiler by installing a [binary distribution][1].

-The project's Gradle-based build system will automatically search for the translator in this repository and in the default installation directories used by the binary distributions for our supported platforms.
+The project's Gradle-based build system will automatically search for the compiler in this repository and in the default installation directories used by the binary distributions for our supported platforms.

 ### Bzip2 Compression